imarg3/crm-frontend/README.md

-# Bluetick Travel Agency Landing Page
+# CRM Travel Agency Landing Page

-This project is a landing page for Bluetick Travel Agency built using React, TypeScript, and Vite.
+This project is a landing page for CRM Travel Agency built using React, TypeScript, and Vite.

 ## Features